 All intern files are kept in a locked file cabinet in a locked office which has limited access by any unauthorized personnel.
+Electronic files are stored on a secured drive maintained and backed up by the hospital.
 Approximately ten years after completion of the Internship Program, these records, which include any correspondence with the doctoral program and/or any other parties on behalf of the intern, the Internship Competency Evaluation Forms, and application materials, are moved off-site and stored in a secure facility managed by Boston Children's Hospital.